 As with many Topps Chrome cards, there’s a refractor version which causes prices to increase drastically.
 For example, a couple of base PSA 10’s recently sold for $2,800 and $3,351 apiece.
 A gem mint refractor card went for $13,433, so it’s a significant jump if you’re aiming to pick up the very best version available.

-It’s numbered to 999 so it’s not the rarest, but it’s always popular with collectors.
+It’s numbered to 999 so it’s not the rarest, but it’s always popular with collectors and will be for years and years to come.

 The back has a monochrome version of the image on the front, although there’s no quote other than confirming the legitimacy of the autograph.